Welcome to Southwind District

 For more information on these latest events, simply click on the event title.

-Stay Strong, Stay Healthy-Join this strength training class, twice a week for one-hour and improve your health.
-January 20th-March 12th.
-Tuesday's & Thursday's 9:00-10:00 A.M.
-Galesburg Community Center.
-Call 620-244-3826 to register by January 13th. $10 donation.
+Stay Strong, Stay Healthy-Join this strength training class, twice a week, for one-hour and improve your health.
+August 5-September 23, Wednesday's & Friday's, 10:00-11:00 A.M.
+Fair Grounds-Yeager Building, Fort Scott, KS.
+Register by July 31 by calling 620-244-3826.

 OWL Hour-Join us for an hour long social gathering where we will come together to discuss and discover new things and topics.
 Every 2nd full week of the month, 10:00-11:00 A.M.
 Location Options-Yates Center, St. Paul, Fort Scott, Iola.
 Call Hollie @ 620-625-8620 for more information.